jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 This report discusses structured recursion as a way to derive program semantics.
-In particular, the denotational semantics which can be structured as a fold motivates a close examination of its generalised notion as a recursive operation: the *catamorphism*.
+In particular, the denotational semantics which can be structured as a fold motivates a close examination at its generalised notion as a recursive operation: the *catamorphism*.

 1 Introduction